Empress Matilda: Widowhood

 In 1118, Henry returned north over the Alps into Germany to suppress fresh rebellions, leaving Matilda as his regent to govern Italy.
 There are few records of her rule over the next two years, but she probably gained considerable practical experience of government.
 In 1119, she returned north to meet Henry in Lotharingia.
 Her husband was occupied in finding a compromise with the Pope, who had excommunicated him.
 In 1122, Henry and probably Matilda were at the Council of Worms.
 The council settled the long-running dispute with the Church when Henry gave up his rights to invest bishops with their episcopal regalia.
 Matilda attempted to visit her father in England that year, but the journey was blocked by Count Charles I of Flanders, whose territory she would have needed to pass through.
 Historian Marjorie Chibnall argues Matilda had intended to discuss the inheritance of the English crown on this journey.

-Matilda and Henry remained childless, but neither party was considered to be infertile and contemporary chroniclers blamed their situation on the Emperor and his sins against the Church.
-In early 1122, the couple travelled down the Rhine together as Henry continued to suppress the ongoing political unrest, but by now he was suffering from cancer.
-He died on 23 May 1125 in Utrecht, leaving Matilda in the protection of their nephew Frederick, the heir to his estates, and in possession of the imperial insignia.
+The couple remained childless, but neither party was considered to be infertile and contemporary chroniclers blamed their situation on the Emperor and his sins against the Church.
+In early 1122, they travelled down the Rhine together as Henry continued to suppress the ongoing political unrest, but by now he was suffering from cancer.
+He died on 23 May 1125 in Utrecht, leaving Matilda in the protection of their nephew Frederick II of Swabia, the heir to his estates, and in possession of the imperial insignia.
 It is unclear what instructions he gave her about the future of the Empire, which faced another leadership election.
 Archbishop Adalbert subsequently convinced Matilda that she should give him the insignia, and led the electoral process which appointed Lothair of Supplinburg, a former enemy of Henry, as the new king.

 Now aged 23, Matilda had only limited options as to how she might spend the rest of her life.
 Being childless, she could not exercise a role as an imperial regent, which left her with the choice of either becoming a nun or remarrying.
 Some offers of marriage started to arrive from German princes, but she chose to return to Normandy.
 She does not appear to have expected to return to Germany, as she gave up her estates within the Empire and departed with her personal collection of jewels, her own imperial regalia, two of Henry's crowns, and the valuable relic of the Hand of St James the Apostle.